 Big vs. Small

 Social security representation runs the gamut from solo lawyers to meg-firms like Binder and Binder, Freedom Disability and the Disability Group.
 If you will pardon the phrase, “size matters” not in the sense that big is best, but in the sense that the size of the organization you deal with in your claim for social security disability is a critical factor for you to consider.
+Take a look at part 2 for more details.

 National vs. Local